-- The modern version of the qipao was first developed in Shanghai around 1900, when the Qing Dynasty came to an end and people eagerly seeked for a more modernized style of dress.
+- The modern version of the qipao was first developed in Shanghai around 1900, when the Qing Dynasty came to an end and people eagerly sought for a more modernized style of dress.

 - In the beginning, women in Shanghai altered the traditional long shirt into the weskit.
 After 1927, imitating western women, they started to wear overcoats.

 - In 1928, the development of the cheongsam entered a new stage.
 The length was reduced to about six centimeters below the knees; thus the whole lower leg would be exposed and it was very convenient for ladies to walk at ease in the dress.

-- In 1933, a slit on the left side and a 17cm-long slit in the cuffs appears.
+- In 1933, a slit on the left side and a 17cm-long slit in the cuffs appear.
 Soon modern ladies all followed her example.
 Later on, the slits became deeper and deeper.
 At the same time, the waist of the cheongsam was made tighter and tighter.

 - Young ladies of note such as Zhou Xuan, Hu Die and Ruan Lingyu were dressed in Qipao.
-In particular, the Qipao worn by Miss Hu Die were chased after by those young ladies of note in old Shanghai.
+In particular, the Qipao worn by Miss Hu Die was chased after by those young ladies of note in old Shanghai.
 Many celebrates, like Song sisters also love Qipao.

 - Today, Qipao is also the modern designer's fashion icon.